kmakita13714/cargo-uefi-runner/README.md

 ## Configuration

-Configuration is done through a through a `[package.metadata.bootuefi]` table in the `Cargo.toml` of your project.
+Configuration is done through a `[package.metadata.uefi-runner]` table in the `Cargo.toml` of your project.
 The following options are available:

 ```toml
 [package.metadata.uefi-runner]